 An option for one night's accommodation is Porth Tocyn Country House Hotel in Abersoch.
 Traditional and timeless, a family run hotel with an exemplary track record.
 Individuality is a strong point – this is no bland, boring country house.
 Sensational coastal location, with views to match.
 A reputation for excellent food.

 There are many other options for places to stay in the area.

-The course is situated in Morfa Bychan, 3 miles away from the harbour town of Porthmadog and created at the turn of the century by James Braid.
+The course is situated in Morfa Bychan, three miles from the harbour town of Porthmadog and created at the turn of the century by James Braid.
 The course has two distinct halves, the front nine are away from the coast and although the soil is sandy the terrain is more accurately described as heathland.
 The back nine are pure links and have stunning views of Cardigan Bay coastline and Snowdonia Mountain range and have the presence of water making itself felt on five of the holes.